maxpetul/C3X/README.txt

  - Option to disable worker automation
  - On the city screen, hold shift when clicking a specialist to switch to the previous type
- - ** Automatically cut research spending to avoid bankruptcy AI enhancements:
+ - ** Automatically cut research spending to avoid bankruptcy
+ - ** Remove pause for "we love the king" messages
+AI enhancements:
  - Allow AI to use artillery in the field
  - Force AI to build more artillery and bombers